DENSO NORTH AMERICA

 A long-standing desire to educate its customers in correct product application techniques was also achieved during this period with the building of a dedicated ‘free of charge’ training centre at the head office site in London.
 To underline its success, this facility has remained constantly in use ever since it was opened.

-Today, the company are celebrating 90 years of supplying corrosion prevention products.
+In 2019 the company celebrated 90 years of the manufacture and supply of corrosion prevention products.

 In September 2020, Group Chairman David Winn OBE dies after serving 55 years with the company.
 His son Christopher takes over as Group Chairman.